 Therefore, to assist in your long-term career planning we present the 10 jobs most likely to survive the coming apocalypse.

-Psychic Reader: By surviving the apocalypse, a psychic reader will have demonstrable proof of her abilities.
+Psychic Reader: By surviving the apocalypse, a psychic reader will have demonstrable proof of their abilities.
 They will find a valuable place in any post-apocalyptic community by providing advice on love, family, money, and zombie blood rituals.

 Zookeeper: Since most technology will be trashed, a zookeeper will find expanded opportunities.
 These will include handling 2-headed mutant draft horses, and husbandry planning for the giant goat-yak cross-breeds raised for food and their silky fur.